AndrewB21/bstock-prodct-filter-script/README.md

 If filtering on load by a dropdown value, you can change the initial product family to filter by by changing defaultDropdownValue (line 31) to one of the options in dropdownOptions (line 21);

 Script should actually work on any product page on EVGA's website as they follow the same HTML format, but that's untested.

+## Installation
+Copy/Paste the script (https://raw.githubusercontent.com/AndrewB21/bstock-product-filter-script/master/bstock-product-filter-script.js) as a new script on TamperMonkey.